 While the industry has changed, and BookEnds has grown, the one thing we've never lost is our passion and love for books and the authors who create them.

 President & Literary Agent

 As owner and President at BookEnds, Jessica Faust prides herself on working closely with her authors to make their goals come to fruition.
 Jessica has worked with a number of bestselling and award-winning authors.
 She has represented authors writing mystery, suspense, thrillers, women's fiction, romance, and young adult.
-In nonfiction, her focus has been primarily on business, entrepreneurship, career, personal growth, current affairs, and self-help.
+In nonfiction, her focus has been primarily on business, entrepreneurship, career, personal growth, current affairs, health and wellness, and self-help.
 Specifics on what she's currently looking to add to her list can be found on our submissions page.

 A veteran of publishing, Jessica began her career in 1994 as an acquisitions editor at Berkley Publishing, Macmillan, and Wiley, where she had the unique opportunity to acquire and edit both fiction and nonfiction.
 Jessica takes her editorial experience and passion to the agency, where she works with her authors to make their books the best they can be and build a career beyond just the first contract.

-Jessica has been a regular columnist with Romantic Times magazine, taught at New York University's Continuing Education Program, been recognized as Agent of the Year by the NYC Romance Writers of America, and is asked regularly to speak at writers' conferences throughout the world.
+Jessica has taught at New York University's Continuing Education Program, been a regular columnist with Romantic Times magazine, been recognized as Agent of the Year by the NYC Romance Writers of America, and is asked regularly to speak at writers' conferences throughout the world.
 She is a member of RWA, MWA, SCBWI, ITW, and AAR.

 A native of Minnesota, Jessica now lives in New Jersey.
 Her personal interests include cooking, entertaining, reading, traveling, and spending time with friends and family.